About the Program

 - Can I be admitted to the program while still completing prerequisites for my undergraduate

-As a general rule, all prerequisites must be completed by December 31, 2018.
+As a general rule, all prerequisites must be completed by December 31st of the year applying.
 In rare instances, an exceptional candidate may be invited for an interview while a course or two are in progress.
 The PA admissions committee is solely responsible for making this decision.
 Candidates in this category will have GPAs above 3.7, meet all or most of the preference items, and have provided exceptional service to CBU or the community.
 There is no guarantee that such candidates will be accepted to the program.